10 Effective Tips to Reduce Water and Sewer Bill

 What Difference Can an Energy Star Appliance Make?

-Compared to an old washing machine that uses up to 40 gallons of water per load, an Energy Star-certified washing machine only requires 13 gallons of water.
+Compared to an old washing machine that uses up to 40 gallons of water per load, an Energy Star-certified washing machine only requires 13 gallons.

 It’s estimated that switching to an Energy Star-rated washing machine can reduce your water bill by 30% and your energy bill by 20%.

-Energy Star reports that using energy-saving appliances can reduce your overall utility bill by $550 annually.
+Energy Star reports that energy-saving appliances can reduce your overall utility bill by $550 annually.

 6. Switch to WaterSense Fixtures